 May is also one of the best times to go for a road trip in Iceland, thanks to a combination of long daylight hours and clearer roads.

-In September the days are shorter, with between 14-11 hours of daylight (the daylight hours decrease significantly during the month).
+In September the days are shorter, with daylight hours descending from 14 to 11 hours in the space of a month (the daylight hours decrease significantly during the month).

 Want to See the Northern Lights?
 Visit Iceland in September